rmerom/PutYourMoneyWhereYourContractIs/README.md

 4. Allow a temporal increase of bounty prize (for example, bounty starts at `b/10` and climbs up to `b` Ether).
 This will allow obvious bugs that were overlooked to be fixed without Alice having to pay the entire bounty amount.

 [See contracts code](https://github.com/rmerom/PutYourMoneyWhereYourContractIs/blob/master/contracts)

+### FAQ

+#### Why is a lock needed to challenge a bounty?
+Suppose there is a very high-value bounty, and Charlie the Challenger tries to "attack" it.
+Any malicious adversary, including but not limited to miners, could detect the attack, duplicate it, and try to insert its own duplicated transactions before those of Charlie's.
+The lock's duration is not very long because we expect Charlie to create his attack transactions and contracts in advance.

+#### Why does one need to put down a deposit to challenge a bounty?
+To prevent DoS attacks on the bounty lock.